HuyaneMatsu/scarletio/README.md

 suspended and resumed, allowing other code to run in between.
 Coroutines enable developers to write asynchronous code in a more sequential and readable manner.

-In traditional programming, functions are called, executed, and completed before control is returned to the caller.
+In traditional programming functions are called, executed, and completed before control is returned to the caller.
 However, coroutines differ in that they can be suspended in the middle of their execution, allowing the program to switch to another task.
 When a coroutine is suspended, it yields control back to the event loop, allowing other code to be executed.